Vetterli rifle: Repetiergewehr Vetterli, Modell 1871

 Even while manufacture of the M1869/71 was underway, a new 1871 model was put into production.
 It omitted some redundant parts and featured a modified sight as well as a stronger barrel and stronger iron hoops.

 Repetierstutzer Vetterli, Modell 1871

-The Stutzer (carbine) variant of the 1871 rifle was used to equip the Scharfschützen (sniper) companies of the army.
+The Stutzer (carbine) variant of the 1871 rifle was used to equip the Scharfschützen (sharpshooter) companies of the army.
 The Stutzer were equipped with a sensitive Stecher (double set trigger) action and featured a shorter barrel.

 Kavallerie-Repetierkarabiner Vetterli, Modell 1871

 The Kavallerie-Repetierkarabiner (cavalry repeating carbine) was another shortened variant of the 1871 rifle for use by the cavalry, which at that time was still armed with percussion pistols.

 Repetiergewehr and -stutzer Vetterli, Modell 1878 and 1881

-To accelerate the sluggish production of the Vetterli rifles, the federal authorities built a new arms factory in Berne, the Eidgenössische Waffenfabrik (W+F), in 1875.
+To accelerate the sluggish production of the Vetterli rifles, the federal authorities built a new arms factory in Bern, the Eidgenössische Waffenfabrik (W+F), in 1875.
 That factory produced the 1878 variant of the Vetterli rifle.
 Its some 25 improvements included a new bayonet and lug, improved sights and a finger hook on the trigger guard.
 A Stutzer variant with a Stecher action, but otherwise identical to the rifle, was also produced.